9cvele3/imflock/Readme.md

-* Collect subdirs on start and offer them as potential labels
+* [Done] Collect subdirs on start and offer them as potential labels
 * Add option to copy, and not to move
 * Once moved, update self.images